 - Gorghadra: One claw snapped off when I was trying to remove the sprue stuff, but rather than try to

 repair it I distressed the area further.
 Battle damage!
-Assembled and ready to paint.
+March 2019.

 Shadow Sun Syndicate